oatmeaI/stax/readme.md

 | `Text(content, { font: new Font(), color: new Color(), align: "left" | "center" | "right" })` | Creates a line of text with `content`.
 If present, `font` must be a Scriptable `Font` object.
 Likewise, if present, `color` must be a Scriptable `Color` object. |
 | `Picture(content, { align: "left" | "center" | "right", mode: "fit" | "fill" })` | Creates a picture with `content`. |

-One nice thing about the thinness of XXX, is that it's not hard to reach in to the Scriptable API if you need to for some reason.
-All XXX components have an `element` property that references the underlying Scriptable object:
+One nice thing about the thinness of Stax, is that it's not hard to reach in to the Scriptable API if you need to for some reason.
+All Stax components have an `element` property that references the underlying Scriptable object:

 ```js
 const title = Text("This is a title", {});